The case first gained traction on an episode of Unsolved Mysteries.

 Samuel searched the nearby streets and a parking lot connected to J.L.
 Goodman Furniture Inc. warehouse, (this location not being far from the location where Kurt was eventually found).
 After no luck in locating Kurt, he assumed Kurt had walked home, Samuel went back to the party.

 The next day (Saturday) Dorthy and Ken Sova (Kurt’s parents) became worried and started to roam the streets looking for his whereabouts.
 Two nights passed before the official search took action.
-On Sunday Dorthy questioned Debbie Sams about the party, she denied any knowledge and claimed to not have seen Kurt that night.
+On Sunday Dorthy questioned Susan about the party, she denied any knowledge and claimed to not have seen Kurt that night.